VTCSec/vtcsec.org/summit.md

 * Cryptography
 * Operational Security

-Diverse skill sets on teams will be helpful.
-Challenges are designed to be difficult to be solved by one person alone.
+In addition, this year's theme is <b>THUNDERDOME</b>.
+This means that there will be multiple challenges where all teams will have to continually attack the central service to steal control from each other.

 ## When and where is it?